Rickman and Selvig double up on postseason awards

 Annette Rocheleau, who played for the Lady Griz on Selvig's second and third teams in 1979-80 and 1980-81, retired following the 2012-13 season after 32 years as Selvig's top assistant.
 She was the longest-tenured assistant women's basketball coach in the country at the time of her retirement.

-Selvig enters his 36th season ranked sixth among active Division I coaches in victories (see list below), placing his name among some of the most recognizable in the sport: North Carolina's Sylvia Hatchell (908 wins entering the 2013-14 season), Rutgers' C. Vivian Stringer (901), Stanford's Tara VanDerveer (894), Connecticut's Geno Auriemma (839) and Georgia's Andy Landers (823).
+Selvig enters his 37th season ranked sixth among active Division I coaches in victories, placing his name among some of the most recognizable in the sport: North Carolina's Sylvia Hatchell (935 wins entering the 2014-15 season), Rutgers' C. Vivian Stringer (929), Stanford's Tara VanDerveer (927), Connecticut's Geno Auriemma (879) and Georgia's Andy Landers (843).

-His 28 20-win seasons is a feat surpassed only by former Tennessee coach Pat Summitt (36), Stringer (32), former Texas coach Jody Conradt (29) and Hatchell (29) in women's Division I history.
+Selvig's 29 20-win seasons is a feat surpassed only by former Tennessee coach Pat Summitt (36), Stringer (33) and Hatchell (30) in women's Division I history.

 Only Summitt and Selvig produced those seasons all at the same school.
 Only Selvig has done it at his alma mater.

-In December 2011 Selvig coached his 1,000th game at Montana, and he enters his 36th season tied with Villanova's Harry Perretta as the longest-tenured Division I coaches at the same school.
+In December 2011 Selvig coached his 1,000th game at Montana, and he enters his 37th season tied with Villanova's Harry Perretta as the active longest-tenured Division I coaches at the same school.

 When he was hired in 1978, Selvig inherited a program that had gone 11-27 the two seasons prior to his arrival.
 His first team (1978-79) finished .500 (13-13), his second team (1979-80) won 19 games and his third team (1980-81) went 22-8 and won the program's first conference championship.